 *prepare and deliver informative and accurate annual ACCOUNTINGS and reports to beneficiaries.

 *keep trust assets SEGREGATED.

 *pay all trust bills and MINIMIZE trust expenses.

 *refrain from delegating all of the trust duties to other people.

 *make decisions to benefit the beneficiaries and NOT in the interest of the Trustee.

 Beneficiaries are typically “back seat drivers” and often sue the Trustee over failing to safeguard personal property, failure to prosecute claims, failure to obtain a reasonable return on investments, failure to properly manage real property, failure to make distributions or failure to refrain from making distributions, failure to account and report, commingling, failure to minimize expenses, delegating too little, delegating too much, and making decisions which benefit the trustee.

 Again, if you are lucky enough to have a trustee who wants the job and is the best choice for the job, then congratulations!
-If you do not have such a person available, then consider using the Law Firm of Spees & Spees as your trustee.
-We have experience in every aspect of trust administration and currently serve as trustees over many estates.
-We secure all trust assets and documents, manage trust assets including investments and real estate, prosecute and defend claims, prepare tax returns, communicate, account, and report to beneficiaries, and make approriate distributions.
+If you do not have such a person available, then consider using Kristen Marchello as your trustee.
+Frank Spees, Judy Spees and Kristen Marchello have experience in every aspect of trust administration and currently serve as trustee over many estates.
+We secure all trust assets and documents, manage trust assets including investments and real estate, prosecute and defend claims, prepare tax returns, communicate, account, and report to beneficiaries, and make appropriate distributions.